China says Bloomberg news assistant in Beijing released

-BEIJING (AP) — A Chinese news assistant in Beijing for Bloomberg News has been released on bail, the American financial news service said Tuesday, citing the Chinese Embassy in Washington, D.C.
+BEIJING (AP) — A Chinese news assistant in Beijing for Bloomberg News has been released on bail, the American financial news service reported Tuesday, citing the Chinese Embassy in Washington, D.C.

-However, Bloomberg said it has not been able to contact Haze Fan, who was detained in Beijing in December 2020 on suspicion of endangering national security.
+However, Bloomberg said in an online article that it has not been able to contact Haze Fan, who was detained in Beijing in December 2020 on suspicion of endangering national security.

-An article on Bloomberg’s website said that Fan was released in January, according to an embassy statement.
+China’s state security authority released Fan in January pending trial, according to a statement on the Chinese Embassy website.
 Bloomberg said it had been made aware of the statement over the weekend.

 The charge of endangering national security is a broadly defined one that can lead to lengthy detention with little recourse to legal assistance.